TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 accomplished that goal for your viewing (reading?) pleasure.

 Let's dive right in with how *you* can copy my homework.

+## Overview

+The puzzle pieces:
+{:.faded}

+1. [Jekyll](https://jekyllrb.com): Transforms plain text into static websites.
+1. [GitHub](https://github.com): Where the static files used by Jekyll are hosted.
+1. [Netlify](https://netlify.com): Detects changes pushed to GitHub, deploys a website, and handles HTTPS.

 ## Jekyll